theupdateframework/taps/tap13.md

 However, as the repository’s root role is no longer trusted to provide top-level targets keys and different clients may have different top-level targets keys, any clients using this TAP must take more care.
-Thus, one should take into account the operational difficultly to touch clients in the case of key loss or compromise for the top-level targets file.
+Thus, one should take into account the operational difficultly to touch clients in the case of key loss or compromise for the top-level targets metadata file.
 If it is operationally difficult to touch the clients, then the client may perhaps use a threshold of offline keys before delegating to a developer’s key.
-[TAP 8](tap8.md) also provides support for cases where the key need to be rotated or changed and the key is still accessible to the developer.
+[TAP 8](tap8.md) also provides support for cases where the key needs to be rotated or changed and the key is still accessible to the developer.

 # Security Analysis